Security-Onion-Solutions/securityonion-docs/post-installation.rst

 Adjust firewall rules using so-allow
 ------------------------------------
-Depending on what kind of installation you did, Setup may have already walked you through adding firewall rules to allow your analyst IP address(es).
+Depending on what kind of installation you did, :ref:`Setup` may have already walked you through adding firewall rules to allow your analyst IP address(es).
 If you need to allow other IP addresses, you can manually run :ref:`so-allow`.

 Services
 --------